m-ke/3dio-website/src/use-case/floor-plan-converted-to-basic-3d-model.md

 3d.io converts 2D floor plans into beatiful interactive 3D models with ease.
 We offer [two quality standards](/floor-plan-to-3d-conversion.md):
 * **Basic 3D Models** provided by 3d.io
-* **Professional 3D Models** provided by [certified partners](/partners.html)
+* **Premium 3D Models** provided by [certified partners](/partners.html)

-This page explains the process of creating a basic 3D model which is fully editable and can be upgraded to a [professional 3d model](/floor-plan-to-3d-conversion.md) later.
+This page explains the process of creating a basic 3D model which is fully editable and can be upgraded to a [premium 3d model](/floor-plan-to-3d-conversion.md) later.

 ## Input
 Currently we accept JPGs, PNGs, GIFs, and PDFs.
 We are working on other formats.
 Below is an example.
 Note that: